nedelcubianca/nedelcubianca/README.md

 </div>

-Systems Engineering student at Politehnica University of Bucharest, building toward a career in cybersecurity with a Blue Team focus.
-Active on Hack The Box, working through challenges in security monitoring, alert triage, and incident response.
-Co-authored and presented research on AI-orchestrated cyber threats at the NATO STO IST-238 Research Specialists' Meeting in Wachtberg, Germany.
+Third-year Systems Engineering student at Politehnica University of Bucharest, building toward a career in cybersecurity with a Blue Team focus.
+Active on Hack The Box and Try Hack Me, working through challenges in security monitoring, alert triage, and incident response.
+Co-authored and presented research on AI-orchestrated cyber threats at the NATO STO IST-238 Research Specialists' Meeting in Wachtberg, Germany (2026).

 <br>

-## Current state
+## Currently

 - **Internship** at ICI București (National Institute for R&D in Informatics), researching Post-Quantum Cryptography and simulating Quantum Key Distribution protocols
 - **Studying** DevOps and cloud infrastructure — Docker, Kubernetes, AWS, Terraform — alongside my security work, aiming for roles that bridge both